liatrio/opentofu-tracing-talk/slides.md

 <Transform :scale="1.8">

-- Are your modules being used?
-Which ones?
+- Which versions of your modules are being used?

-- Are errors reported manually or automatically?
+- Can we measure error rates?

 </Transform>